 What are MC/MC4 Connectors and Cables?

 MC connectors are specially designed for low contact resistance and good stable connections under a wide range of conditions.
-The term "multi-contact" comes from the fact that the connectors have a bunch of little spring loaded gold plated fingers that insure good contact.The first company to manufacture them is also named Multi-Contact, but Tyco connectors are used on some modules.
+MC means "multi-contact."
+The term "multi-contact" comes from the fact that the connectors have a bunch of little spring loaded gold plated fingers that ensure good contact.The first company to manufacture them is also named Multi-Contact, but Tyco connectors are used on some modules.

 So what do they do for me?

-Simplifies wiring, especially of medium and larger arrays Makes series and parallel wiring of panels much easier.
-Long series connections often needed for high voltage grid tie systems are 'plug and play".
+Simplified wiring, especially for medium and larger arrays, makes series and parallel wiring of panels much easier.
+Long series connections often needed for high voltage grid tie systems are "plug and play."

 All MC cables now being sold are made with UL-listed, 600 Volt, multi-stranded, #10 or #12 AWG RHH/RHW/USE-2, outdoor-rated, sunlight-resistant cable.
 The #10 wire is rated at 54 amps max per NEC in open air but we recommend no more than 30 amps for #12 wire and 45 amps for the #10 wire.
 Although the cable is made in 3 colors, black, blue, and red, about the only color generally available is black.
 Some heavier duty 30-Amp assemblies using the "SolarLine 2" connectors are available for larger systems.